rronan/ChessTransformer/README.md

 ## Evaluation

 We evaluate on lichess.org, playing against human.
-The model seems to have approx. 1500 Elo in blitz and 1900 in bullet (probably a bit more in 1+0 and less in 1+1)
+The model seems to have approx. 1500 Elo in blitz and 1900 in bullet (probably a bit more in 1+0, a bit less in 1+1)

 TODO:
 - evaluate against stockfish at depths 1, 2, 5, etc.